 Reluctantly, if I don’t receive payment within [anywhere from 5 business to 30 calendar] days, I’ll be left with no alternative but to take legal action.

 Payment can be sent to [your payment information].

 Please let me know if you have any questions.
 I can be reached at [email address] or [phone number].
 I hope we’ll be able to resolve this matter immediately.

 If that doesn’t work, it’s time to look into your state’s small claims court.

 And when you get paid (because you will get paid, even if it’s a hassle), brush the dust off your feet and move on.
-If you’re considering another project with this client, do a gut-check and then double your rates.
+If you’re considering another project with this client, do a gut-check, and if you decide it’s worth the hassle, go ahead and double your rates.
 Sign a new contract, and be sure to include the safeguards below.